Theory of Exciton-Phonon Coupling

 The derivative of the potential with respect to a phonon mode is defined as

-In order to make the units explicit in Eq. \eqref{Vone} and \eqref{Vtwo}, we have included the values of $\hbar=1$ and the mass $M$, which normalizes the phonon eigenvectors according to $\sum_{\iat} M_{\iat} \vert U^{\ipho}_{\iat}\vert^2 = M$.
+The wavevectors ($\vk, \vq$) are written explicitly in Eq. \eqref{gkk} and \eqref{gDW}, but will be omitted in the remainder of the paper to lighten the notation.
+Also, to make the units explicit, we use $\hbar=1$ and the mass $M$, which normalizes the phonon eigenvectors according to $\sum_{\iat} M_{\iat} \vert U^{\ipho}_{\iat}\vert^2 = M$.
 It is useful to assign $M$ the value of the average mass of the atoms of the unit cell, so that the phonon eigenvectors are on the order of unity, and the factor $1/M$ serves as an expansion parameter.
-Note that each summation over phonon modes in Eq. \eqref{Vone} and \eqref{Vtwo} is implicitly normalized by $\sqrt{N_{\vq}}$, where $N_{\vq}$ is the number of wavevectors used to sample the Brillouin zone.
+Note that each summation over phonon modes in Eq. \eqref{Vep} is implicitly normalized by $\sqrt{N_{\vq}}$, where $N_{\vq}$ is the number of wavevectors used to sample the Brillouin zone.

-The quantity $g^{(1)}_{ii' \ipho}$ is the electron-phonon coupling matrix element between the one-particle states $i$ and $i'$ via the phonon mode $\ipho$.
-Because of momentum conservation, we must have $\mv k_{i'} = \mv k_{i} + \mv q_{\ipho}$ for $g^{(1)}_{ii' \ipho}$ to be nonzero.
-For $g^{(2)}_{ii' \ipho \ipho'}$, we must have $\mv k_{i'} = \mv k_{i}$ and $\ipho'=-\ipho$ for its contribution to be nonzero.
-In practice, the second-order electron-phonon coupling matrix elements $g^{(2)}_{ii' \ipho \ipho'}$ are never computed explicitly.
-Their contribution to the self-energy is approximated in terms of the first-order electron-phonon coupling matrix elements by making use of the accoustic sum rule and the rigid-ions approximation~\cite{Allen1976, Ponce2014}.
+The quantity $g_{ii' \ipho}$ is the electron-phonon coupling matrix element between the one-particle states $i$ and $i'$ via the phonon mode $\ipho$.
+Because of crystal momentum selection rule, for $g_{ii' \ipho}$ to be non-zero, we must have $\mv k_{i} = \mv k_{i'} + \mv q_{\ipho} + \mv G$ where $\mv G$ is a reciprocal lattice vector that is non-zero for an Umklapp process.
+For $g^{(2)}_{ii' \ipho \ipho'}$, at the lowest order of perturbation theory, we must have $\mv k_{i} = \mv k_{i'}$ and $\vq_{\ipho'}=-\vq_{\ipho}$ for the wavevectors, and $\lambda'=\lambda$ for the branch indices.
+In practice, the second-order electron-phonon coupling matrix elements $g^{(2)}_{ii' \ipho \ipho}$ are never computed explicitly.
+Their contribution to the self-energy is approximated in terms of the first-order electron-phonon coupling matrix elements by making use of the accoustic sum rule and the rigid-ion approximation~\cite{Allen1976, Ponce2014}.